nikhil-x-gupta/visual-ai/register/README.md

         - user_input_app_vino.json

 ### 3. Setup ENV variables.
-   Add all of the following `export` in a file `APP_ENV` and **source** them in your current shell before you can register the node.
+   Add all of the following `export` in a file `APP_ENV` and **source** them in your current shell before you can register the node or build and publish services.
 These ENVIRONMENT variables are required to register the edge node.
 Review and provide values as per your environment.
 You may copy and paste this ENV block in an editor.

 ```
 #### Enviornment variables EDGE_OWNER, EDGE_DEPLOY to identify service.
 Change as needed to organize your service, policy names etc.
 export EDGE_OWNER=<change-as-needed> e.g sg.edge
 export EDGE_DEPLOY=<change-as-needed> e.g example.visual

-#### Specify your docker base
+#### Specify your docker login name
 export DOCKER_BASE=<change-as-needed> e.g edgedock

 ### Authenticated docker access ###